-For 2016, the Compensation Committee established the following Business Unit EPS Goals to guide the Compensation Committee's exercise of discretion in determining actual RSU awards in 2017 under the Business Unit Component of the long term incentive plan.
+For 2017, the Compensation Committee established the Business Unit EPS Goals set forth in the following table to guide the Compensation Committee's exercise of discretion in determining actual RSU awards in 2018 under the Business Unit Component of the long-term incentive plans.
 Calculations between the various performance levels are linear (which means they were determined using straight-line interpolation).
-For the Presidents of the Flooring North America and Flooring Rest of World segments (Messrs.
-Carson and Thiers), the Incentive Plan Financial Goals consisted of the Company EPS and business unit EPS (collectively weighted at 25% and 75%).
+For Messrs.
+Lorberbaum, Boykin and Wellborn, the Incentive Plan Financial Goals consisted of the Company EPS.
+For the President of the Flooring Rest of World segment (Mr. Thiers), the Incentive Plan Financial Goals consisted of the Company EPS and business unit EPS (collectively weighted at 25% and 75%).
+For the President of Unilin-Flooring (Mr. Paul De Cock), the Incentive Plan Financial Goals consisted of the Company EPS, business unit EPS and business unit operating income (collectively weighted at 25%, 25% and 50%, respectively).